mcxross/cohesive/README.md

 ## Quick start
 > Convention: We'll use "Platform" and "Blockchain" interchangeably herein - and rarely, "Chain"

 Cohesive is a modular meta-tool, i.e., a tool for tools specifically for Blockchain technology.
 It's Multiplatform, and Blockchain-neutral with a base implementation of/and, core functionality including but not limited to UI framework, Plugin Store, Simple Editor, and IDE.
-Specific Platform implementation can be built and installed as a _primary_ plugin acting as the Platform wrapper, i.e., consuming Cohesive, and thus bending its gears for that specific Platform.
+Specific Platform implementation can be built and installed as a _secondary_ plugin acting as the Platform wrapper, i.e., consuming Cohesive, and thus bending its gears for that specific Platform.

 ### Running Base desktop application
 ```